 Key team members, such as Executive Producers and Directors, get a special place on the Call Sheet.
 With the exception of Episodic Productions, these will likely remain the same across Call Sheets, so adding them to the template is suggested.
 These names can be reordered by dragging and dropping them in descending order.

 The Crew Grid is initially blank unless the Template is populated.
-If you have used the Catalog to add crew via the “Crew” Category, these entries will be available to select from “Existing Crew”.
+If you have used the Cast & Crew to add crew via the “Crew” Category, these entries will be available to select from “Existing Crew”.
 Otherwise, include a crew member's Name, Job Title, Department, and contact information then click “Add”.
 Specific call times can also be stipulated here – otherwise, it’s assumed that they will adhere to the default call time stated in the Call Time section.

 You can also edit an existing crew member’s information directly from this menu.
-Note that these edits will save to the Catalog entry of that crewperson.
+Note that these edits will save to the Cast & Crew entry of that crewperson.

 Crew within a department are arranged by the order they are “selected”; these names can be reordered by dragging and dropping them in descending order.
 Departments themselves can be rearranged by clicking “Reorder Grid” on the main Call Sheet view.

 The Contact List functions similar to the Crew Grid.
-You can select any crew previously created in the Catalog or Crew Grid and add them to the Contact List.
+You can select any crew previously created in the Cast & Crew or Crew Grid and add them to the Contact List.
 These names can be reordered by dragging and dropping them in descending order as well.

 Manually-populated data only is typed into a given field is not available to be retrieved for other elements or future call sheets, with one exception – when it's saved to a